 A felony and misdemeanor can shape the rest of one’s life in very different ways.
 Knowing the difference can be important when facing potential penalties.
-This blog will give examples of the penalties you may face.
+This blog will give examples of the penalties you may face and how a knowledgeable law firm can help.
 It will also explain how they may affect your life if charged with a felony or misdemeanor.

 When compared to a misdemeanor, a felony is a more serious offense, typically causing or attempting to cause harm to others.
 Felonies can also be a result of repeated offense.
 Common felonies include murder, arson, rape, kidnapping, vehicle theft, larceny, fraud, robbery, domestic violence, aggravated assault, DUI, and drug violations.